This page is devoted to people and organizations that are kind to animals.

 To learn about Lola Ya Bonobo, please visit: http://www.lolayabonobo.org/

 One of our memorable family holidays was at Best Friends Animal Sanctuary in Utah.
 We had an incredible time volunteering with the many animals this fantastic organization takes care of.
 We also brought home our best holiday souvenir ever—our 3rd dog, Jakey.
-He has been part of our family for almost ten years.
+Jakey was a wonderful and much loved part of our family for almost ten years.
 Sadly, he passed away in January of 2018.
 He was our cuddly couch potato with the softest ears.
 He is greatly missed.